Introducing the ‘Leamington No 1’ tomato.

-And Leamington No 1 comes with a great story.
-Read on!
+And ‘Leamington No 1’ comes with a great story.

-Our research suggests Leamington No 1 was likely a main paste tomato used by Heinz at their former tomato producing plant in Leamington.
+Our research suggests ‘Leamington No 1’ was likely a paste tomato used by Heinz at their former tomato producing plant in Leamington.
 Ontario.

-A bit of background information.
+A bit of background information:

 The Ketchup War was the ‘battle’ between Heinz and French’s ketchup brands for a place in Canadians’ fridges.

-The Ketchup War ‘officially’ started when a local construction worker named Brian Fernandez posted on Facebook that he would no longer be buying Heinz’s ketchup and had switched to French’s.
-His post resonated with a lot of people (receiving 300,000+ likes), and a grass roots movement took off with people switching ketchup brands.
-There is a CBC documentary about the events called “Inside the Ketchup War”.
+The ‘Ketchup War’ started in 2016 when a local construction worker named Brian Fernandez posted on Facebook that he would no longer be buying Heinz’s ketchup and had switched to French’s.
+His post resonated with a lot of people (receiving 100,000+ likes), and a grass roots movement took off with people switching ketchup brands.
+There is even a CBC documentary about events called “Inside the Ketchup War”.

-Now you can grow your own ketchup:)
+Now you can grow the ‘Leamington No 1’ tomato in your backyard and grow your own ketchup:)

 Our original seedstock came from Plant Gene Resources Canada (PGRC).